stellanomia/vibrato-rkyv/README.md

 If you are migrating from the original `daac-tools/vibrato`, please note the following key changes:

-1. **Incompatible Dictionary Format:** Dictionaries must be (re)compiled using the `vibrato-rkyv` toolchain.
-Due to the switch to the `rkyv` format, dictionaries from the original `vibrato` are **not compatible**.
-A `transmute` command is provided to convert legacy `bincode`-formatted dictionaries (see [Toolchain](#unified-toolchain) below).
+- **Legacy Dictionary Support (with legacy feature):** `vibrato-rkyv` is designed for performance with its native `rkyv`-based dictionary format.
+However, to provide flexibility and allow users to leverage a wide range of dictionary assets, it also offers support for the `bincode`-based format used by the original `vibrato` when the `legacy` feature is enabled.

+This enables the use of valuable, pre-existing dictionaries that may only be available in the `bincode` format, such as those trained on proprietary corpora (e.g., BCCWJ).

+The library handles different formats:
+* `Dictionary::from_path()`: Transparently loads both uncompressed `rkyv` and `bincode` format dictionaries.
+It automatically detects the format based on the file's content.
+* `Dictionary::from_zstd()`: When given a Zstandard-compressed dictionary, it provides sophisticated, format-aware caching:
+  * If the dictionary is in the `rkyv` format, it is decompressed and cached for near-instant, memory-mapped access on subsequent loads.
+  * If the dictionary is in the `bincode` format, it is loaded directly into memory for immediate use.
+In the background, a process is started to convert it to the `rkyv` format and create a separate cache.
+This ensures that while the first load is operational, all future loads benefit from the high-speed `rkyv` cache.

+This eliminates the need for manual conversion for most use cases.
+For users who prefer to convert dictionaries, the compiler transmute command is also available (see [Toolchain](#additional-improvements) below).

-2. **User Dictionaries Must Be Pre-compiled:** The `--user-dic` runtime option has been removed.
+- **User Dictionaries Must Be Pre-compiled:** The `--user-dic` runtime option has been removed.
 User dictionaries must now be compiled into the system dictionary beforehand.
 This design choice supports the zero-copy, immutable model of `rkyv`.
   However, this does not mean dictionaries are purely static.
 While you cannot modify a dictionary *after* it has been loaded, you can dynamically construct a dictionary in memory (e.g., using `SystemDictionaryBuilder`) and create a `Tokenizer` from it using `Dictionary::from_inner()`.
 This is useful for scenarios where dictionary contents are generated at runtime before tokenization begins.

-3. **New Recommended Loading APIs:** For maximum performance, use `Dictionary::from_path()` for uncompressed files and `Dictionary::from_zstd()` for `zstd`-compressed files.
+- **New Recommended Loading APIs:** For maximum performance, use `Dictionary::from_path()` for uncompressed files and `Dictionary::from_zstd()` for `zstd`-compressed files.
 These methods leverage memory-mapping and caching for near-instantaneous loading.
 While `Dictionary::read()` is still available for generic readers, it is less efficient.

 ```rust
 use vibrato_rkyv::Dictionary;